Lemoncode/master-frontend-lemoncode/03-bundling/06-vite/06-typescript/README.md

   The rest is just a starting boilerplate configuration you can tweak based on your needs.

-- Let's simplify our `index.html` file just to focus on TS:
+- ⚠️ It's time to do a bit of cleanup.
+Let's simplify our `index.html` file just to focus on TS:

   _index.html_